-Megan Demicco focuses her practice on outsourcing, technology licensing, and other complex commercial transactions.
-Ms. Demicco regularly assists clients with information technology and business process outsourcing, software licensing and support, cloud computing “as a service” (SaaS, IaaS, PaaS), electronic commerce, and other similar commercial transactions.
+Megan Demicco focuses her practice on technology transactions, outsourcing, and data privacy matters.
+Ms. Demicco regularly assists clients with information technology and business process outsourcing arrangements, cloud computing “as a service” transactions (SaaS, IaaS, PaaS), software licensing and support, electronic commerce arrangements, strategic alliances, and other similar complex commercial transactions.
+She is also a Certified Information Privacy Professional (CIPP/US), as certified by the International Association of Privacy Professionals (IAPP).

 While attending law school, Ms. Demicco was the Articles Editor for the SMU Computer Law Review & Technology Journal (now the SMU Science & Technology Law Review).